Orange-coder-png/Orange-coder-png/README.md

 - 👋 Hi, I’m @Orange-coder-png, a student in NanChang University.
-- 👀 I’m interested in mathmatic and computer science.
+- 👀 I’m interested in mathematics and computer science.
 - 🌱 I’m currently learning Information and computational science.
 - 💞️ I’m looking to collaborate on Mathematical Modeling.
 - 📫 How to reach me: